Skywriting: History

-Commercial skywriting in the United States developed in 1932 by Sid Pike, president of the Skywriting Corporation of America.
+Commercial skywriting in the United States was developed in 1932 by Sid Pike, president of the Skywriting Corporation of America.
 One of their first major clients was Pepsi-Cola, which used skywriting to reach a mass market.
 Pepsi contracted a tremendous number of flights, including 2,225 in 1940.

 Artists have also used skywriting as a visual medium.
 Skywriter Wayne Mansfield created aerial messages for John Lennon and Yoko Ono, and appeared as a sky artist over the Biennale in Venice, Italy.
 Artist Vik Muniz used skywriting for his "Pictures of Clouds" project.

 Skytyping

 In 1946 the Skywriting Corporation purchased a fleet of surplus World War II planes and developed "dot matrix skywriting", subsequently known as skytyping.
 The process uses five planes, flying in line abreast formation, releasing puffs of smoke under computer control, similar to characters produced by dot-matrix printers.
 These messages, written at 10,000 ft, can be up to 1250 ft tall and over 5 mi long.
 Traditional skywriting messages are limited to 3,000 ft and take much longer to write (1–2 minutes/character, vs. 2–5 seconds/character with skytyping), limiting messages to no more than a few words before the smoke disperses.